 and slowly hike up along the sides of the deep rainforest valley.

-The Oahu GO Card gives you your admission and discounts to multiple attractions & tours including Manoa Falls Park.
+The Oahu GO Card gives you admission, transportation and discounts to multiple attractions by bundling attractions, including Manoa Falls Park.

 The views are breathtaking!
 As eager as you might be to reach the falls, be sure to take the time to enjoy the surroundings along the way!
 There are lots of interesting finds along the "jungle" trail on this Oahu hike.